This site is where that work continues and where

 The Rose Quartz Awards

-The Rose Quartz Awards and the Rose Quartz philosophy expand my body of work concerned with inner order and its restoration in individuals, couples, families, organizations, and societies.
+The Rose Quartz Awards and the Rose Quartz philosophy expand my body of work concerned with inner order and its restoration in individuals, couples, families, organizations, and societies to a curated network of experts in mind, body, and spirit in order.

 The Mission